How to photograph the Aurora Borealis in Scotland

 - Spare batteries as cold will sap them quicker.

-The tripod is a must as you will be taking long exposures and the camera must stay perfectly still to stop your photographs from being blurred.
+It might sound obvious but a tripod is a must as you will be taking long exposures and the camera must stay perfectly still to stop your photographs from being blurred.

 Next up a good camera is important before for the facility to take long exposures but also have an ISO quality that doesn’t add too much grain to your images in low light.
 The ISO setting is how sensitive your camera sensor or film is to light.
 It should be capable of at least ISO800 without too much grain.
 The better the camera the better the ISO quality should be.
 Experiment with different ISO values when you take your shots to see which works best for your camera.